-Table 2 and even the collinearity-targeted version, Table 3, illustrate how difficult it is to display quantitative information in tables so that what is important to see-patterns, trends, differences, or special circumstances-are made directly visually apparent to the viewer.
-Tukey (1990) referred to this property as "interoccularity": the message hits you between the eyes.
+Table 2 and even the collinearity-targeted version, Table 3, illustrate how difficult it is to display quantitative information in tables so that what is important to see- patterns, trends, differences, or special circumstances- are made directly visually apparent to the viewer.
+Tukey (1990) referred to this property as interoccularity: the message hits you between the eyes.

-A "tableplot" is a semigraphic display designed to overcome these difficulties, developed by Ernest Kwan (2008).
-The essential idea is to display the numeric information in a table supplemented by symbols with a size that is proportional to the cell value, and with other visual attributes (shape, color fill, background fill, and so on) that can be used to encode additional information essential to direct visual understanding.
+A tableplot is a semi-graphic display designed to overcome these difficulties, developed by Ernest Kwan (2008a).
+The essential idea is to display the numeric information in a table supplemented by symbols whose size is proportional to the cell value, and whose other visual attributes (shape, color fill, background fill, etc.) can be used to encode additional information essential to direct visual understanding.
 The method is far more general than described here and illustrated in the context of collinearity diagnostics.
-See Kwan et al. (2009) for some illustrations of the use for factor analysis models.
+See Kwan (2008b) for some illustrations of the use for factor analysis models.

-Figure 1.
-Tableplot of condition indices and variance proportions for the Cars data.
+Figure 1: Tableplot of condition indices and variance proportions for the Cars data.
 In column 1, the square symbols are scaled relative to a maximum condition index of 30.
-In the remaining columns, variance proportions (\times 100) are shown as circles scaled relative to a maximum of 100.
+In the remaining columns, variance proportions ($\times 100$) are shown as circles scaled relative to a maximum of 100.

 Figure 1 is an example of one tableplot display design for collinearity diagnostics.
-All the essential numbers in Table 2 are shown, but are encoded in such a way as to make their interpretation more direct.
+All the essential numbers in Table 2 are shown, but encoded in such a way as to make their interpretation more direct.
 The condition indices are shown by the area of the white squares in column 1.
-In this example, these are scaled so that a condition index of 30 corresponds to a square that fills the cell.
+In this example these are scaled so that a condition index of 30 corresponds to a square that fills the cell.
 The background color of the cells in this column indicate a reading of the severity of the condition index, κ_k .
-In this example, green ("OK") indicates $\kappa_k < 5$, yellow ("warning") indicates $5 \le \kappa_k < 10$, and red ("danger") indicates $\kappa_k \ge 10$.
-The remaining columns show the collinearity variance proportions, $100 \times p{jk}$, with circles scaled relative to a maximum of 100, and with color fill (white, pink, red) distinguishing the ranges {0-20, 20-50, 50-100}.
+In this example, green ("OK") indicates $\kappa_k < 5$, yellow ("warning") indicates $5 \le \kappa_k < 10$ and red ("danger") indicates $\kappa_k \ge 10$.
+The remaining columns show the collinearity variance proportions, $100 \times p{jk}$, with circles scaled relative to a maximum of 100, and with color fill (white, pink, red) distinguishing the ranges { 0-20, 20-50, 50-100 }.

-The details of the particular assignments of colors and ranges to the condition indices and variance proportions are surely debatable, but the main point here is that Figure 1 succeeds where Table 2 does not, and Table 3 only gains by hiding irrelevant information.
+The details of the particular assignments of colors and ranges to the condition indices and variance proportions are surely debatable, but the main point here is that Figure 1 succeeds where Table 2 does not and Table 3 only gains by hiding irrelevant information.